niekdt/cheatsheets/python/deps.md

 ## Poetry

+Manages dependencies, package setup and building using the standardized `pyproject.toml` file.
+This replaces the need for `setup.py`, `requirements.txt`, `MANIFEST.in` and `Pipfile.*`.
+Poetry isolates the virtualenv from the project.

 | What | How | Details |
 |---|---|---|
 | Start a new Python project | `poetry new $pkg` | |